 |Debt Service Stabilization Fund||Enough to cover risks|

-Despite significant improvements in operating fund balances, the General Fund will not meet the fund balance targets at the end of FY2019.
-The Worker’s Comp / Tort Fund will meet fund balance targets at the end of FY2019.
-The District believes that its improved financial outlook will allow it to meet all of its fund balance targets in the foreseeable future.
+CPS projects that it will meet its fund balance target for the first time since FY2015.
+The Worker’s Compensation/Tort Fund will meet fund balance targets at the end of FY2019, and the district believes that its improved financial outlook will allow it to meet all of its fund balance targets in the foreseeable future.

-As the district replaces its variable rate debt with fixed rate, and after fully exiting from swaps, the need for the Debt Service Stabilization Fund becomes minimal.
+As the district replaces its variable rate debt with fixed rate, and after fully exiting from swaps, there is a minimal need for the Debt Service Stabilization Fund.